FREQUENTLY ASKED QUESTIONS

 Excel has asked me if I want to 'Grant Access' to a certain folder.
 Why is this?

 Due to a limitation of Excel for Mac 2016 and above, you must give Excel permission in order for it to be able to access certain folders on your computer.
-It should only be asking you this if you are importing or exporting a file within True Budget, and in those instances, you will need to allow it in order for it to work properly.
+Please do grant it access if it asks you.

 True Budget says it will expire on December 31, 2020.
 What happens then?